 Once Lacey was seated tightly on the colt’s back again Estefan sent them loose on the track.
 The Street Sense son wouldn’t put up with lead ponies of any sort, it had to be him alone or else a meltdown would ensure.
 Everyone liked to avoid meltdowns as best as possible.
 Which was the idea behind having the colt put in the first workout of the day, before anyone else even bothered thinking about getting their horses out.

 The colt seemed to sense the great dark and empty space around him before he’d even made his first trip around and surprisingly it seemed to excite him in a completely nondestructive way.
 Lacey noted his stride lengthening and loosening, his usually dead locked jaw opened up and Lacey even dared to believe she felt the colt roll his tongue against the bit, thinking and relaxing as he enjoyed his dominion without the presence of others.
 Lacey still held that anger though, but she kept it under the surface, quiet and building until she asked for the canter at the half mile pole.
-The colt exploded.

 The sheer force of his push off caused Lacey to lose her balance and nearly tumble to the dirt, a quick hand snapped out to grab mane and the colt’s relative straightness allowed her regain her balance.
 The colt eased up on the pace within a few strides acting as though he actually remembered the process of working into a breeze.
 Lacey let him go a full time around at this pace, let him slip into his stride and enjoy himself for once.
 Then again at the half mile pole Lacey asked for more, for a breeze, this time burying all her fingers in his mane.